Welcome to Chapter 2!

 And if you are ready to take the next step, I’ve got a special invitation for you.

-My goal for you is that by the time our 6 weeks is up, you will be working with at least one new client as an OBM and be making at least $2000 from this new client.
+My goal for you is that by the time our 6 weeks is up, you will be working with at least one new part time client as an OBM and be making at least $2000 per month from this new client.

 In order to achieve this, I will be working with students 1:1 to help them not only learn the skills and strategies needed to become and Online Business Manager, but I will be helping you build your first client acquisition funnel.